 Why does your Sunday school or children's ministry program exist?
 The answer to that question could help motivate leaders to join the ministry, parents to send their kids out, and the church to invest in the next generation.

-This fall Tyson Capel he asked each high schooler at his church to invite an older member of the congregation to study the book of Acts with them.
-The teens decide who they would like to ask and then they ask that person to meet with them regularly throughout the school year to study the Bible . . .
+This fall Tyson Capel asked each high schooler at his church to invite an older member of the congregation to study the book of Acts with them.
+He is careful never to talk about this initiative as a mentoring or discipleship program — those words make people feel intimidated.

 In the book Sticky Faith: Everyday Ideas to Build Lasting Faith in Your Kids, Chap Clark and Kara Powel talk about flipping the 5:1 kid-to-adult ratio.
 Rather than one leader for every five teens, what if every child and teen in our churches had five adults who were investing in their lives?